ViragJain3010/Kodex/README.md

+> Important: Due to limitations of AWS instance on the free tier, you will get an error while trying to execute the code.

 # Kodex

 **Kodex** is a web-based code execution platform designed to provide real-time code editing, execution, and terminal-like interactivity across multiple programming languages.
 This monorepo hosts both the frontend (Next.js) and backend (Express.js + Docker) components.